 You can perform advanced searches, which use the complete filter set, to search for specific items of interest.
-For example, you can search for such things as:
+For example, you can search for:

 - Host, cluster, and datastore information.

-- Events — including events that occurred more than 30 days ago, which aren't displayed in the Events tab.
+- Events — including events that occurred more than 30 days ago that aren't displayed in the Events tab.

 - Information about VMs that include guest operating system details.